 As a general remark, from the text of the public consultation document it is unclear whether Amount B will operate as a Safe Harbour from which MNE will be ablet to opt out.
 ICC members strongly recommend that Amount B should act as a Safe Harbour.
 This approach would allow that companies that do not elect for Amount B will have the possibility to to rely on standard Transfer Pricing principles based on the arm’s length principle.

+If a taxpayer does not want to use the simplification, it should be able to carry on with the current pricing approach without negative implications.
+However, ICC members have experience that this is not the case with reference to the existing low-value services safe harbour (cost plus 5%).
+We would thus encourage clarifying that if a taxpayer does not use the simplification no inference of any kind can be made from the Amount B return on sales.
+Furthermore, an out-of-scope entity should not be subject to unnecessary scrutiny just because its return on sales is lower than the Amount B value.

+ICC members also believe it is important that the Inclusive Framework clearly conveys to tax administrations that Amount B will only be applied to in-scope transactions, and that it should not be used as a floor or minimum return for other transactions outside the scope of Amount B. Transactions outside the scope of Amount B should continue to be analyzed under the guidance and methods in the OECD Transfer Pricing Guidelines (“TPG”)."

-Secondly, since no detail has been disclosed on the data findings, it results difficult to provide completely accurate comments.
+Secondly, since no detail has been disclosed on the underlying data, it is as a result difficult to provide an economic review and in-depth comments.
+We do observe, however, that ROS amongst standard distributors do not vary significantly across geographies and industries.
+We expect that the industry groupings are unnecessary and that pricing could be consistent across industries (including digital goods and services).

 Section 2 Transactions in scope (p.7)